 Marcus Shelby, bassist, arranger, educator and bandleader, a figure synonymous with Bay Area jazz and the spirit of collaboration, introduced the audience to “Blackball: The Negro Leagues and the Blues.”
 It was part 3 of a 4-night artistic residency that culminated with Shelby’s superlative orchestra honoring the “swinging, blues-heavy legacy of jazz’s greatest composer, Duke Ellington.”
 SFJAZZ, a veritable San Francisco treasure, enters its 37th year presenting the very best performers from around the world to make our city a world-class jazz venue.

 A Sunday “Wine Country Encounter” was orchestrated by Tower Tours, a family-owned business that gave us “locals” and our out-of-town colleagues a welcome break from driving.
 That way we could relax into a tasting in a Gloria Ferrer wine cave, sample the elegant olive oil and Balsamic vinegar production of Figone’s Olive Oil Company, a working Sonoma Valley mill, and indulge in wine-infused truffles, chocolates and brittles in historic downtown Sonoma at Anette’s Chocolates .
 For more information, contact Hilton San Francisco Union Square ; Contact San Francisco Travel.
-See this link for other Weekend Getaways.
+Click here for: Weekend Getaways; more articles by Carol.